Autonomous aircraft

-An autonomous aircraft is an aircraft which flies under the control of automatic systems and needs no intervention from a human pilot.
-Most autonomous aircraft are unmanned aerial vehicle or drones.
-However, autonomous control systems are reaching a point where several air taxis and associated regulatory regimes are being developed.
+An autonomous aircraft is an aircraft which flies under the control of on-board autonomous robotic systems and needs no intervention from a human pilot or remote control.
+Most contemporary autonomous aircraft are unmanned aerial vehicles (drones) with pre-programmed algorithms to perform designated tasks, but advancements in artificial intelligence technologies (e.g. machine learning) mean that autonomous control systems are reaching a point where several air taxis and associated regulatory regimes are being developed.

 History

 Unmanned aerial vehicles

 The earliest recorded use of an unmanned aerial vehicle for warfighting occurred in July 1849, serving as a balloon carrier (the precursor to the aircraft carrier) Significant development of radio-controlled drones started in the early 1900s, and originally focused on providing practice targets for training military personnel.
 The earliest attempt at a powered UAV was A. M. Low's "Aerial Target" in 1916.

 Autonomous features such as the autopilot and automated navigation were developed progressively through the twentieth century, although techniques such as terrain contour matching (TERCOM) were applied mainly to cruise missiles.

 Some modern drones have a high degree of autonomy, although they are not fully capable and the regulatory environment prohibits their widespread use in civil aviation.
 However some limited trials have been undertaken.